ddotta/quartoify/README.md

 - Metadata lines are **removed** from document body (only in YAML)
 - If no metadata in script, function parameters are used

+> **📝 Note:** The `Description` field can span multiple lines.
+To continue the description, start the next line with `#` followed by at least one space.
+Continuation lines are automatically concatenated.
+Example:
+> ```r
+> # Description : This analysis explores differences between iris species
+> # using various statistical methods and visualization techniques
+> # to identify patterns and correlations.
+> ```

 `quartify` recognizes three types of lines in your R script:

 #### 1. Code Sections (Headers)